oncody/vue-webpack-tutorial/01-vue-cdn/README.md

 # Open our index.html file and you will see that we include Vue from a CDN

 # Globally add the 'http-server' package to NPM
-yarn global add http-server
+npm install -global http-server

 # Have http-server serve our 'index.html' file
-yarn start
+npm start

 # Navigate in a web browser to the address and port http-server is serving our app